LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * Click on Run workflow on the right side
     * Then click on the green Run Workflow button

 After waiting about 2 minutes, to make sure there is no error, return to [Codespaces](https://github.com/codespaces).
 Scroll to the bottom of the screen and delete any codespaces you created above.
 (Note codespaces must first be stopped and then deleted.)
+If you later decide to do more edits, it is quick and easy to open a new Codespace instance for your fork.
+It is far better to delete it now.

 In about 1 hour, your customized Loop will be available for installation on your phone via TestFlight.